 Bamboo’s natural buoyancy has caused these sunglasses to be the default choice for those working and playing around water.
 Fishermen, lifeguards, boaters, and surfers, in particular, give high reviews to bamboo.

-You may have noticed that almost all of these manufacturers provide a carrying case.
+You may have noticed that almost all of these manufacturers provide a carrying case or microfiber pouch.
 As such, an essential accessory to protect them from the dangers of lying around in the house also makes them easier to find.
 Thus, it’s a good idea to keep the glasses in the case when not on the nose.